-No matter your reason, the idea of refinancing business loans and landing a more manageable payment plan is thrilling to most business owners.
+No matter your reason, the idea of refinancing business loans and obtaining a more manageable payment plan is attractive to most business owners.
 If you’re considering refinancing, you need to understand the ramifications before signing on the dotted line.

 What does it mean to refinance your business loans?